ng-Classic/ng-classic/aio/content/guide/dependency-injection-providers.md

 In fact, the class provider syntax is a shorthand expression that expands into a provider configuration, defined by the `Provider` interface.

-Angular Classicexpands the `providers` value in this case into a full provider object as follows:
+Angular Classic expands the `providers` value in this case into a full provider object as follows:

 <code-example path="dependency-injection/src/app/providers.component.ts" region="providers-3" ></code-example>

 The expanded provider configuration is an object literal with two properties:
 - The `provide` property holds the token that serves as the key for both locating a dependency value and configuring the injector.
 - The second property is a provider definition object, which tells the injector how to create the dependency value.
 The provider-definition key can be one of the following:
-    - useClass - this option tells Angular ClassicDI to instantiate a provided class when a dependency is injected
+    - useClass - this option tells Angular Classic DI to instantiate a provided class when a dependency is injected
     - useExisting - allows you to alias a token and reference any existing one.
     - useFactory - allows you to define a function that constructs a dependency.
     - useValue - provides a static value that should be used as a dependency.